80036nd/FutureRestore-Script/README.md

 # Note:

-Make sure the SEP is compatable with the version you are trying to restore/
+Make sure the SEP is compatable with the version you are trying to restore.

 This will wipe all of your data.